-As my good friend Kat Koppett says, improv is the gym.
+As our good friend Kat Koppett says, improv is the gym.
 It’s a way to get reps building valuable skills in a low-risk, effective way.

 The Benefits of Applied Improvisation

-Why is applied improv so important?
-Why do I, as an engineer obsessed with efficiency and effectiveness, incorporate applied improv into my programs?
+So, now that you know what is applied improvisation… Why is applied improv so important?
+Why do we incorporate applied improv into our programs?
 Because it works.

 There are five primary benefits to using applied improv in training and development: